PaddlePaddle/Paddle/doc/design/cluster_train/save_model.md

 The benefit of letting one trainer to save the model is it does not require a distributed filesystem.
-And it's reusing the same save model logic when the trainer is training locally - except when doing sparse update, the trainer needs to download the entire model during the saving process.
+And it's reusing the same save model logic when training locally - except when doing sparse update, the trainer needs to download the entire model during the saving process.

 #### Conclusion

-Given trainer saving model does not require a distributed filesystem, and is an intuitive extension to training locally, we decide to let the trainer save the model.
+Given trainer saving model does not require a distributed filesystem, and is an intuitive extension to trainer saving model when training locally, we decide to let the trainer save the model when doing distributed training.

 ### Convert Model from Checkpoint